xiaxueyi00-eng/cart253/mod jam/process/template-p5-project/ideas.md

 - After eating a transparent fly, the frog becomes invisible for a few seconds, and the fly can't see it.

 15: Frog can clone
-When playing the game and getting the high, the frog will clone; two frogs can eat much
+When playing the game and getting the high score , the frog will clone; two frogs can eat much

 16: Frog will be sleeping.
 - When the frog doesn't move for a long time, the frog will have a nap.

 17:Fly rain
-- A "fly rain" is coming; many flies will fall down, and frogs must eat as many as pssible.
+- A "fly rain" is coming; many flies will fall down, and frogs must eat as many as pssible, otherwise it will lose points.

 18:Frog have life value.
 - If the frog eats the black fly, life value will be lower ; when it eats the normal one, it will be restored.

 19: Frog will hit itself.
-- If the frog fires its tongue too many times, the frog will be stunned by the rebound force.
+- If the frog fires its tongue too many times, it gets stunned by the rebound force.

 20: Frog will wear sunglasses.
 - When the sunlight is too strong, the frog  puts on cool sunglasses.